Health, Safety & Security Services

 School districts and BOCES are required to report the results of all water testing to the state Department of Health, the state Education Department and the Rockland County Department of Health, and to post the results – along with remediation plans, if required – on the official agency website.

 Rockland BOCES is conducting water testing according to the state law.
 Results of testing are being posted on this page as they become available.

 Adobe Acrobat Reader is required to view the files posted above in Adobe Portable Document Format (PDF) and may be downloaded free from the Adobe website.
 Unable to access a file?
-Please contact the Rockland BOCES Director of Business Operations Ron Hansen via email (firstname.lastname@example.org) or by calling (845) 627-4828 for assistance.
+Please contact the Rockland BOCES Assistant Superintendent of Business and Operations Ron Hansen via email (firstname.lastname@example.org) or by calling (845) 627-4721 for assistance.